awsdocs/aws-toolkit-eclipse-user-guide/doc_source/tke-iam.rst

 The new IAM role appears in the :guilabel:`Roles` editor.

-For examples that show how to access AWS using the IAM role associated with an |EC2| instance, see :java-dg:`Using IAM Roles to Grant Access to AWS Resources on Amazon EC2 <java-dg-roles>` in the
+For examples that show how to access AWS using the IAM role associated with an |EC2| instance, see :sdk-java-dg:`Using IAM Roles to Grant Access to AWS Resources on Amazon EC2 <java-dg-roles>` in the
 |sdk-java-dg|.

 .. _tke-create-an-iam-policy: